 Transverse friction is a transverse connective tissue therapy applied directly by the fingers.
-Transverse frictions use an oscillating pressure applied across the direction of the tissue fibres.
-This technique is used mainly on tendon or ligament injuries to help break down thickened, pain-producing scar tissue.
-If these lesions are not reduced then they are likely to cause further irritation, and degenerate more quickly than they should.
+This technique is used mainly on tendon or ligament injuries to help break down thickened, pain-producing scar tissue to reduce the likelihood of causing further irritation.

-Rhythmic compression into muscles used to create a deep hyperaemia and softening effect in the tissues.
+Rhythmic compression into muscles used to create a deep hyperemia and softening effect in the tissues.
 It is generally used as a warm-up for deeper, more specific massage work.
-Sports massage utilises compression massage.
+Sports massage utilizes compression massage.